 I also recommend getting the longest, thickest pads you can find.
 You can eventually taper down to thinner ones but get long ones!
 I like these Always pads.

 The body odor!
 Oh my god, the body odor.
 This one is probably the worst, honestly, because it affects other people.
 I'm NOT not kidding when I say the B.O is horrible.
 Hormones are still regulating for quite some time, so getting extra hot is going to happen.
-Overnight, when I wake to feed Liam, I'm drenched in sweat!
+Overnight, when I’d wake to feed Liam, I would be drenched in sweat!
 By the morning, the stink is so bad I can't stand it.
-This is STILL happening, 9 weeks later and I can't wait for it to stop.
-Yuck!
-I'm still trying to find a deodorant that works to stop or cover up the stink.
-Update: As of about 11 weeks out, the odor has gone away!
-Woohoo!!
+This happened for about 10 weeks for me.

 Finally, the feelings I have about my body are absolutely part of my recovery.
 I know I made this wonderful little human and I should not care how I look but I do.
 It’s definitely something I struggle with every day but I’m trying not to let it bother me.
 I’ve been slacking on working out, and Liam is 10 months old I’d like to be on a regular regimen.
 But who knew how tired you’d be?!
 I should’ve, but still.

-There you have it.
-The worst (and best) parts about postpartum recovery.
+Those were the worst (and best) parts about postpartum recovery for me.
 I know, I know –it’s all so obvious now!
-But 2 months ago, I truly had no idea what I was in for.
+But I truly had no idea what I was in for.